-According to the National Capital Education Tourism Project, around 160,000 students visit Canberra every year and participate in high-quality educational programs.
+Thousands of students descend on Canberra every year and participate in high-quality educational programs as part of their curriculum.
 Students come away with amazing memories and life-long impressions of Australia’s past and present.
-Here we detail our top 5 attractions, our favourite accommodation venues, what the PACER rebate is, and when is the best time to visit!
+Here we detail our top 5 attractions, our favourite accommodation venues, everything you need to know about the PACER rebate, and when is the best time for school groups to visit!

 Top 5 attractions